back to the MAIN INDEX

 IX

-Have always been the same, at any time!
+Have always been the same kind of men!

-And by those times, if a poor guy
+And in those days, if a wretched guy

 And if you invented something new,